Pratikpi/Study-Material/HLD/Traffic-Control-Study-Guide.md

 ---

 ## 8. Common Interview Questions
-- How to adapt to changing traffic?
+- **How to adapt to changing traffic?**
+    Use sensors to collect real-time vehicle data and adjust signal timings dynamically.
+Implement adaptive algorithms that respond to traffic density and patterns.

-- How to handle emergency overrides?
+- **How to handle emergency overrides?**
+    Integrate with emergency vehicle detection systems (e.g., siren sensors, radio signals).
+The controller should preempt normal cycles to give priority to emergency vehicles, then safely resume standard operation.

-- How to scale for many intersections?
+- **How to scale for many intersections?**
+    Partition the system by intersection or region.
+Use distributed controllers that communicate with a central monitoring system.
+Employ scalable messaging and data storage solutions.

-- How to ensure reliability?
+- **How to ensure reliability?**
+    Design for redundancy with backup controllers and failover mechanisms.
+Monitor system health in real time and implement self-healing or alerting for failures.

 ---